 Apply a thin layer of brake caliper grease to any area where there is metal to metal contact such as the outer lip of the caliper piston.
 Do not apply brake parts lubricant to the friction surface of the new pads or to the rotor.

 Install the new brake pads in to the caliper bracket with the wear indicator bar situated at the bottom of the inner brake pad.

 Push Pads Against Rotor

 Lower Caliper Over Pads

-caliper over the new pads and in to the bracket.
+Carefully lower the caliper down over the new brake pads and in to the bracket.

-Spin in the two caliper bolts by hand a few turns in the counterclockwise direction (as seen from the outside of the vehicle) to prevent them from becoming cross threaded.
+Re-insert the two caliper bolts and spin them in a few turns by hand in the counterclockwise direction (as seen from the outside of the vehicle) to prevent them from becoming cross threaded.